Summary

 Notable Quotes

-"If you had to visualize what you agreed to, a lot of times there's misalignment."
+"If you had to visualize what you thought you agreed to in a meeting, a lot of times there’s misalignment."

 More Videos